CS-3100-Group-4-Project/3100-project/Control/functions/functions readme.txt

 getGamesPlayed()
 	-return the number of games played by the currently logged in user

 includeAllFunctions
 	-includes all the php files in control/functions/ directory

+createDatabase
+	-creates a database called mydb and inserts the users table as defined by users.sql